Niffy/LogForwardClient/Readme.md

 > sds DEVICEID or -shutdownsingle DEVICEID

 Replace DEVICEID with the id of device you wish to shut down service on

+> -checkout SETTINGPROFILEID

+Checkout a setting profile to operate on. replaced SETTINGPROFILEID with the setting you wish to operate from.

 > -q or -quit